UCB-CyberSecurity-Cohort5/elk-stack-project-arm-ser/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because Ansible is...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- Free: open-source
+- Simple: no special coding skills needed
+- Powerful: can work with very complex models
+- Flexible: customizes and orchestrates entire application environment

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install docker.io
-- ...
+- Install pip3
+- Install docker python module
-- ...
+- Increase virtual memory
+- Download and launch a docker

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.